arup-group/cookiecutter-pypackage/README.md

 ## Quickstart

-To be able to keep your project up-tp-date as changes are made to the template, we recommend you use [Cruft], which is fully compatible with Cookiecutter.
+To be able to keep your project up-tp-date as changes are made to the template, we recommend you use [Cruft], which is fully compatible with
 First, install the latest version of Cruft if you haven't installed it yet.

 ``` bash